Checkpoint Maps and Ephemeral Objects

 Locating Ephemeral Objects

-Once you’ve identified the location of the Checkpoint Data Area, enumeration of on-disk ephemeral objects is fairly straight forward.
-NOTE: You cannot rely on the zero-block NX Superblock copy.
+Once you’ve identified the location of the Checkpoint Data Area, enumeration of on-disk ephemeral objects is simple.
+NOTE: You cannot rely on the block-zero NX Superblock copy.
 You must locate the NX Superblock that belongs to the Checkpoint you’re examining.

 Because there are relatively few persistent, ephemeral objects, linear time enumeration of all of a checkpoint’s mappings is practical.
 This means that there aren’t any complex data structures that get in between us and the objects that we’re looking for.

-1. The nx_xp_desc_index member of the Checkpoint’s nx_superblock_t stores a zero-based block index into the Checkpoint Descriptor Area.
+nx_xp_desc_indexmember of the Checkpoint’snx_superblock_tstores a zero-based block index into the Checkpoint Descriptor Area.
 This is the location of the first Checkpoint Map Object.
-Locate this object and validate it using the checksum stored in its object header.
+Locate this object and validate it using the checksum stored in its object header. -

-2. Read the cmp_count member of the Checkpoint Map.
-This contains the number of Checkpoint Mappings stored in the current map.
+cpm_countmember of the Checkpoint Map.
+This contains the number of Checkpoint Mappings stored in the current map. -

-3. Enumerate the mappings stored in the cpm_map array.
-These mappings each contain information about an on-disk ephemeral object, including the physical block address in which it is stored.
+cpm_maparray.
+These mappings each contain information about an on-disk ephemeral object, including the physical block address in which it is stored. -

 // calculating the next index in the circular buffer